networknt/light-eventuate-4j/README.md

 eventuate-jdbc:                        Eventuate database API for persisting event to database tables

-command:                               Command side service which use to work as container to  run command side services.
-Copy the command side services jar files in to the /service folder in this module
+command:                               Command side service which use to work as container to  run command side hybrid services.
+                                       Copy the command side services jar files in to the /service folder in this module.
+And usually, we can put cdc service in the /service folder.
+                                       This module is generated based on light-codegen

-query:                                 Query side service which use to work as container to  run Query side services.
-Copy the query side services jar files in to the /service folder in this module
+query:                                 Query side service which use to work as container to  run Query side hybrid  services.
+                                       Copy the query side services jar files in to the /service folder in this module; This module is generated based on light-codegen

 # light-eventuate tasks TODO list: